ta-akb/proms3/README.md

 ## 📊 Example Output

-Here is an example of the test file result on terminal:
+Here is an example of the test file result on terminal with results directory creation:

 ![UMAP result](docs/images/results.png)